wout/lucky_svg_sprite/README.md

 </svg>
 ```

-If you are a puritan and believe style attributes have no place in HTML, then
+If you believe style attributes have no place in HTML, then you are in luck.
-you are in luck.
-Just add a `style` method to your `base_svg_sprite.cr`
+Just add a `style` method to your `base_svg_sprite.cr` component returning an
-component returning an empty string:
+empty string:

 ```crystal
 # src/components/base_svg_sprite.cr